hanjuin/traffic-prediction-lightgbm/README.md

 # Overview
-This project demonstrates how to use the LightGBM machine learning model to perform traffic volume prediction based on real-world traffic data.
+This project demonstrates how to use the LightGBM machine learning model and SHAP to perform traffic volume prediction based on real-world traffic data.

 # Dataset
 Source: NZTA Open Data Portal – Traffic Counts Dataset